 Room-based video conferencing is hardware dependent and designed for organizations that plan on hosting video meetings or presentations from a set location.
 The hardware required for the conferencing system to work is set up in one area, such as a conference room or a designated huddle room.

-Organizations in a wide range of industries have found a way to use video conferencing in their day-to-day operations.
+If you are wondering why do businesses use video conferencing, it can vary greatly by industry.
 In some cases, video conferencing has improved the quality of service an organization can provide or has expanded the reach of a company.
 Here are a few examples of organizations that can use video conferencing and the ways they can use it.

 No matter what type of organization you work for or run, there’s likely a way to incorporate video conferencing into your operations.
 Some of the top reasons to use it include: